DonSchenck/containers-k8s-workshop/README.md

 #### Dockerfile Contents Explained

 `FROM` is the base or starting image for the image to be built.
-In this case, we're starting with a Linux machine with Node version 8 slready installed.
+In this case, we're starting with a Linux machine with Node version 8 already installed.
 For the purposes of this example, we aren't particularlly concerned with which distribution of Linux is being used.
 If we check the information for this image on Docker Hub, we can find that it's using Debian Linux.

-If we wanted to enforce the version of Linux -- say, to use RHEL -- we'd need to start with that (RHEL) as our base image and then install node (and any necessary prerequisites) to get to a level of Linux running Node version 8.
+If we wanted to enforce the version of Linux -- say, to use RHEL -- we'd need to start with that (RHEL) as our base image and then install node (and all necessary prerequisites) to get to a level of Red Hat Enterprise Linux running Node version 8.

 As you can see, there are options and tradeoffs when choosing your starting (FROM) image.

 `WORKDIR` is simply the directory in which you'll be working during this build.
 In our example, the next command (`COPY`) will consider that value of the previous `WORKDIR` command.

-`COPY` will, as you probably can guess, copies files from your host to the image.
+`COPY` will, as you probably can guess, copy files from your host to the image.

 `RUN` will run the specified command inside the image *at build time*.
 That is, it is only executed during `docker build`, and *not* during `docker run`.